GoogleCloudPlatform/django-demo-app-unicodex/docs/60-ongoing-deployments.md

 ---

+### *Cloud Build Triggers is in beta*

+Please note that the following descriptions may change as functionality is updated in this beta.

+---

 We're going to get our service setup with continuous deployment by adding a build trigger through Cloud Build.

 To start, you'll need to have your copy of this repo code setup in it's own repo.
 We'll be using GitHub (as that's what the project itself uses), but you can do this with BitBucket or Cloud Source Repositories.